 Ballot Measure-o-meter

-BISC’s Ballot Measure-O-Meter highlights some of the top bills and initiatives on our radar and categorizes them into three key classifications: the good, the bad, and the ugly.
+BISC’s Ballot Measure-O-Meter highlights some of the top bills and ballot measures on our radar and categorizes them into three key classifications: the good, the bad, and the ugly.

 The Good happy face emoji